-The wheat flour has changed. <
+The wheat flour has changed.

-Wheat is made up of three components:
+The wheat kernel is made up of 3 components:

-Originally, small-operation stone milling powered by wind or water was the only way to turn grain into flour.
+Originally, small-operation stone milling typically powered by wind or water was the only way to turn grain into flour.
 The flour milled in this way used all three vital parts of the kernel and retained much of its nutritional value.

 PRO: This resulted in a dramatically extended shelf life.